 Q: Is One Community going to be a vegetarian community?

 The One Community team consists of vegans, vegetarians, and omnivores.
 In accordance with our philosophy for The Highest Good of All we are maintaining a non-idealogical approach to food choices.
 That said, also in accordance with this philosophy, we will only support and consume food items that are ethically and sustainably raised, managed, and produced.
 The consensus process will be used to decide the evolution of the One Community food plan.

 Q: How do you intend to produce spices, mill grain for flour, produce cooking oil, etc. etc.

 To us, “100% food sustainability” means we will demonstrate and open source share a model that doesn’t need external food sources.
 Having achieved this, what we produce internally versus choosing to buy will be decided through the consensus process.

 Q: What if I wanted to build the smaller non-walk-in hoop houses?

-One Community thoroughly explored this idea and thinks it is a very good option for people living in colder areas than One Community will live and build in.
+One Community thoroughly explored this idea and thinks it could be a good option for people living in warmer areas than One Community will live and build in, because smaller hoop houses like this will protect plants less well than larger ones.
 When we were exploring this idea and its possibilities, we did so with the following goals in mind that could easily be applied to any other large-scale food production project: